Marpa, A practical general parser: the recognizer: The recognizer

 \subsection{Ruby Slippers parsing}

-This top-level code represents a significant change from \AH{}. \call{Scan pass}{} and \call{Reduction pass}{} are separated.
+\begin{MYsloppy} The top-level code of Algorithm~\ref{alg:top-level} (p.~\pageref{alg:top-level}) represents a significant change from \AH~\cite{AH2002}. \call{Scan pass}{} and \call{Reduction pass}{} are separated.
 As a result, when the scanning of tokens that start at location \Vloc{i} begins, the Earley sets for all locations prior to \Vloc{i} are complete.
-This means that the scanning operation has available, in the Earley sets, full information about the current state of the parse, including which tokens are acceptable during the scanning phase.
+This means that the scanning operation has available, in the Earley sets, full information about the current state of the parse, including which tokens are acceptable during the scanning phase. \end{MYsloppy}